remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/permissibility.md

 3. Consensus of scholars
 4. Logical reasoning

+Others
+* Guidance, not judgement
+* Fiqh is to solve problem, not judge

 ---

 [^subjected]: Have you not seen that Allah has subjected to you whatever is in the heavens and whatever is in the earth?
 (Quran Luqman:20)